Embird Embroidery Software

 Core from holes of object

-Core from hole contours has fixed size and cannot be scaled.
+The core from hole contours has a fixed size and cannot be scaled.

 4. Core from Carving Contours